Sentranced Saturday: we are who we pretend to be

 It is no secret that I love Kurt Vonnegut.
 The way that he manages to weave philosophical concepts with satire into science fiction is just masterful, and every time I re-read one of his works I take away something new.

 This is one of the opening lines to the introduction of Mother Night and prefaced as the moral of the story (another being that “when you’re dead you’re dead”): perception is everything.
-This concept of perception shaping reality is brought to light in this novel where actions speak louder than intentions and challenges our concepts of morality, introducing gray into a black and white world.
+This concept of perception shaping reality is brought to light in this novel where actions speak louder than intentions and challenge our concepts of morality, introducing gray into a black and white world.

 What do you think about this quote, and what quote do you want to share this week?